PepoAmbriz/DonkeyTownPepo/docs/README.md

-# DonkieTown (WIP)
+# DonkieTown 0.1
 ## A low-cost experimental platform for research on Intelligent Vehicles.

-DonkieTown consists of one or more differential-drive robots called Asinus cars, a ground station, a localization system and a series of trusted techniques that easily allow the development of testbeds to implement and validate different strategies for collaborative autonomous driving, and study a variety of cases of study.
+DonkieTown consists of one or more differential-drive robots called Asinus cars, a base station, a localization system and a series of trusted techniques that easily allow the development of testbeds to implement and validate different strategies for collaborative autonomous driving, and study a variety of cases of study.

 ![DonkieTown status](/docs/images/DonkieTown.jpg)